 The Donkey team have been running cars where the camera is mounted above the electronics platform at an angle.
 This makes, sense, as in this way the relatively narrow angle of the RPi camera can capture more of the road ahead.
 I followed the instructions and mounted the camera facing approximately 15 degrees downwards, at a total height of around 20cm.
 That’s still a bit lower than the 1/10 vehicles, but I didn’t want to build the camera rig taller.
 In addition, I’m using a camera lens in front of the Pi Camera that increases the viewing angle of the camera, so as to capture features nearer to the car.
 The view form the camera looks like below:

-However, if I was to buy a Raspberry camera module now, I’d got for the fish-eye module, and this is what I list below as well.
+However, if I was to buy a Raspberry camera module now, I’d got for the fish-eye module (Here’s a listing on ebay), and this is what I list below as well.

 I’m also listing here an RC Transmitter and Receiver to interface with NAVIO2 and control the car, although this is optional and the car may as well be controlled via WiFi: